forge42dev/Remix-Dev-Tools/README.md

 ## What's new?

+## v2.2.0
+Embedded mode support!
+Embed your dev tools wherever you want in your app by importing EmbeddedDevTools from the package!
 ## v2.1.3
 - Deferred data support!
 You can see your deferred data in the active page tab now being loaded and swapped in realtime
 - Settings option to change the default expansion level of json viewer (Default: 0)